Cozad paraeducator, 27, dies of coronavirus; he's remembered as gentle giant

-That’s how coaches and teachers remember Pedro Garcia III, 27, who died late Saturday from COVID-19 at CHI Health Good Samaritan.
+That’s how coaches and teachers remember Pedro Garcia III, 27, who died late Saturday from COVID-19 at Good Samaritan Hospital.

 A 2011 graduate of Cozad High School, Garcia returned there last August to work as a paraeducator with bilingual students.
 A former varsity wrestler at Cozad, Garcia also volunteered to assist with the wrestling team.